-…educating ourselves.
-There will be courses, workshops, open space, panel discussions, spaces and events for children and teenagers, and a cultural programme.
-We will deal with a diverse range of topics, from theoretical analysis of climate change to practical stuff like building a windmill.
-Each day there will be a specific topic, addressed in different kinds of events and discussed with everyone, for example “understanding systems“ or “developing utopias“.
-You can find more information on our homepage.
+- …educate ourselves.
+There are courses, workshops, open space, panel discussions, spaces and events for children and teenagers, and a cultural programme.
+We deal with a diverse range of topics, from theoretical analysis of climate change to practical stuff like building a windmill.